dat3Cph/material/docs/toolbox/javalin/logging.md

 ### Running the Application

-To run the application, execute the `main` method in `JavalinLoggingApp.java`.
-Access `http://localhost:7000` in your browser to see the logs in action.
+To run the application, execute the `main` method in `Main.java`.
+Access `http://localhost:7070` in your browser to see the logs in action.
+Try also the `/error` endpoint to see how exceptions are handled and logged.

 This setup should provide you with a solid foundation for integrating logging into your Javalin application using SLF4J and Logback.
-Let me know if you need further assistance or modifications!